SAP/terraform-provider-btp/docs/index.md

 - `cli_server_url` (String) The URL of the BTP CLI server (e.g. `https://cpcli.cf.eu10.hana.ondemand.com`).
 - `idp` (String) The identity provider to be used for authentication (default: `sap.default`).
 - `password` (String, Sensitive) Your password.
 Note that two-factor authentication is not supported.
+This can also be sourced from the `BTP_PASSWORD` environment variable.
 - `username` (String) Your user name, usually an e-mail address.
+This can also be sourced from the `BTP_USERNAME` environment variable.

 ## Get Started